 If you have multiple devs or product teams, the last thing you need is another team that bottlenecks all your deployments.
 Tickets, change control, approvals, handoff, documentation, and so on are more activities that slow down your deployment timelines.

-If a deployment/release team does multiple deployments a day and the first deployment goes to s***, then they'll probably spend the next 6 hours debugging versus deploying, and thus bottlenecking other deployment pipelines.
+If a deployment/release team does multiple deployments a day and the first deployment goes wrong, then they'll probably spend the next six hours debugging versus deploying, and thus bottlenecking other deployment pipelines.
 This just slows down your team’s ability to meet customer demands.

-Most well-oiled CI/CD organizations let DevOps teams build deployment pipelines, and let their developers deploy using these pipelines.
+Most well-oiled CI/CD organizations have their DevOps teams build deployment pipelines to use during deployment.
 Let me say that again: DevOps manages the tooling/automation/framework and developers use this platform-as-a-service so they can deploy their own code.
 We call this CD-as-a-Service at Harness.

-The whole reason for doing CI/CD isn't so you can spend a tonne of money on people, technology, and tools.
+The whole reason for doing CI/CD isn't so you can spend a ton of money on people, technology, and tools.
 You do it to grow your business and make it more competitive.

-Organizations do CI/CD so their applications and services deliver a better service and experience than their competitors.
+Organizations adopt CI/CD so their applications and services deliver a better service and experience than their competitors.
 End of story.

-Let's imagine you spent $1m/month on a new service for your business and your team did daily production deployments.
+Let's imagine you spend $1 million a month on a new service for your business, and your team does daily production deployments.
 Do you know what positive impact each of those deployments had on your business?
 More importantly, do you know whether any deployments had a negative impact?
 If so, by how much?
 As Winston Churchill said, "No matter the strategy, it's always good to occasionally look at the results."

 It's not.
-DevOps is a culture or mindset, whereas Continuous Delivery is a practice or set of principles that teams follow to deliver software safely, quickly, and in a sustainable manner.
-A DevOps culture makes Continuous Delivery principles easier to implement, but it's not going to magically re-architect your application so more components can be deployed more frequently in the cloud.
+DevOps is a culture or mindset, whereas CD is a practice or set of principles that teams follow to deliver software safely, quickly, and in a sustainable manner.
+A DevOps culture makes CD principles easier to implement, but it's not going to magically re-architect your application so more components can be deployed more frequently in the cloud.